+Groups are often the ideal treatment for a variety of difficulties and problems.
 Each semester the McClintock Center for Counseling and Psychological Services offers psychotherapy groups.
-Like individual therapy, groups can help people make changes in their lives and can sometimes be more effective than individual counseling.
+Groups can help people make changes in their lives and can sometimes be more effective than individual counseling.
 Our groups are small and use a variety of approaches.
-Groups are often the ideal treatment for a variety of difficulties and problems.

-Therapy groups are not “Drop-In”.
+Therapy groups are NOT “Drop-In”.
 You must meet with a therapist before you start any group for a regular intake session.
-(This is different from our drop-in therapeutic workshops, seminars, or drop-in mindfulness sessions.)
+(This is different from our drop-in therapeutic workshops, seminars, or drop-in sessions.)
 Please call 973-408-3398 to schedule a group screening appointment or talk to your therapist.

 Are you experiencing worry or nervousness that interferes with your life?
 This group focuses on giving members a supportive place to discuss and share ideas for coping with and reducing symptoms of anxiety and stress.
 Specific skills will be taught and practiced for managing anxiety and worry.